Maxim-Mazurok/google-api-typings-generator/test/restDocs/snapshots/gapi.client.some-name-v1/readme.md

-After that you can use undefined resources: <!-- TODO: make this work for multiple namespaces -->
+After that you can use Some Name resources: <!-- TODO: make this work for multiple namespaces -->

 ```typescript